patricks1/mergers/README.md

 Be warned, the notebooks are somewhat messy.
 They are my ~on-the-fly implementations of the .py scripts.
 I use(d) the notebooks to generate plots for papers, presentations, and meetings.

 ### presentation_plots.ipynb
 This notebook generates the main plots I use for my uncertainties papers and presentation.
 The repository does not contain the data files from which this notebook pulls.
-However, you can see the processes use to build those files by inspecting simdatbuilder.py.
+However, you can see the processes that build those files by inspecting simdatbuilder.py.

 ### testing_hash_method.ipynb
 At one point, identifying mergers and calculating statistics took ~12 hours for each run of the simulation.
 On Kilian Walsh's advice, I rewrote the heart of the process in ''merg_rates.py'' to generate merger "hash tables" (i.e. dictionaries) that have essentially zero lookup time.
 This sped up each run to ~6 minutes!
 This notebook tests merger statistics using that hash method to make sure it works.
 It does!